rjones30/async_filebuf/README.md

 std::ifstream ifs("my_input_data_file");
 ```

 This code should be modified as follows to use the async_filebuf read-ahead buffering class.
+No other changes to the application code are needed.
+The g++ compiler needs the options "--std=c++11" and "-pthread" to build any application using async_filebuf.

 ```
 #include <fstream>